NixOS/nix.dev/source/tutorials/first-steps/declarative-shell.md

 ### What will you learn?

-In the {ref}`ad-hoc-envs` tutorial, we looked at imperatively creating shell environments using `nix-shell -p`, for when we need a quick way to access some tools without having to install them globally.
+In the {ref}`ad-hoc-envs` tutorial, we looked at imperatively creating shell environments using `nix-shell -p`, when we need a quick way to access tools without having to install them globally.
 We also saw how to execute that command with a specific Nixpkgs revision using a Git commit as an argument, to recreate the same environment used previously.

 In this tutorial we'll take a look how to create reproducible shell environments given a declarative configuration in a {term}`Nix file`.